wedelljd/wedelljd.github.io/2016-12-11-Billboard Top 100 Exploration.md

 tracks each song from the date it entered up to 76 weeks afterwards (although no songs made it past 65 weeks).

 The dataset is what I consider 'healthy'.
 There are no missing values and the data doesn't appear corrupted in any way.
 It does lack in metrics we want to use and explore, however, we are able to derive some of these datapoints from what we do have.
 Fields I derived are:

     > Days to Peak

     > Peak Rank

     > Debut Month

     > Debut Quarter

     > Weeks in Top 100

         *To see an explanation to how I derived these datapoints see the footer*

-Using this data I've created some visualizations that show us hoe songs move through the Top 100 list over time and tell us when the most #1 hits debuted over the course of the year.
+Using this data I've created some visualizations that show us how songs move through the Top 100 list over time and tell us when the most #1 hits debuted over the course of the year.
 We'll also see how top rank relates to number of weeks in the top 100!

 ```python